Religiocentrism

-Religiocentrism or religio-centrism is defined (Corsini 1999:827) as the "conviction that a person's own religion is more important or superior to other religions."
-In analogy to ethnocentrism, religiocentrism is a value-neutral term for psychological attitude.
+Religiocentrism or religio-centrism is defined as the "conviction that a person's own religion is more important or superior to other religions."

 Terminology

 The neologism religiocentrism combines religio- (e.g., religiophobia) and -centrism (e.g., Eurocentrism).
 Derivations include religiocentric or religio-centric.

 Although the precise origins of religiocentrism and religiocentric remain unclear, the words have been used since the early 20th century.
-The American economist Adrian Augustus Holtz (1917:15) described how early German school reforms were "carried on in a way that allowed for a religio-centric educational system."
-Sinclair Lewis's Main Street (1920:307) said, "Maud Dyer was neurotic, religiocentric, faded; her emotions were moist, and her figure was unsystematic."
+The American economist Adrian Augustus Holtz described how early German school reforms were "carried on in a way that allowed for a religio-centric educational system."
+Sinclair Lewis's Main Street said, "Maud Dyer was neurotic, religiocentric, faded; her emotions were moist, and her figure was unsystematic."

 The related term Christocentric theologically means "forms of Christianity that concentrate on the teaching of Jesus Christ", but is sometimes used as a near synonym of religiocentric.
-For instance (Hamilton 2002), "No matter where it appears, government-sponsored Christocentrism, or even religiocentrism, undermines this nation's ideals."
+For instance "No matter where it appears, government-sponsored Christocentrism, or even religiocentrism, undermines this nation's ideals."